Self-referral – patient information

 - If you require further information or would like to query the content of the report, the request must be raised by a GP or medical professional.

-15. You will normally receive a CD containing your images following the appointment (where relevant) and the radiology report will be sent to your nominated GP within 3 working days of the investigation.
+14. You will receive the scan images electronically through your Patient Image Portal and the radiology report will be sent to your nominated GP within 3 working days of the investigation.

 16. The NHS and private medical insurance companies will not fund or cover self-referrals.
 All self-referrals are undertaken on a self-pay basis only.

 17. You accept that the General Patient Terms and Conditions (as provided to you in your appointment pack) apply to the services provided to you by Vista Health.